carucath97/IowaMoves/README.md

 a prediction based on a singular input.

 # Summary
-This project is very much a MVP and a WIP at the moment.
+This project is still a WIP at the moment due to difficulties I have been having with the cloud.